WHAT SHOULD YOU DO WHEN YOU’RE HURT ON THE JOB?

 Whether your injury occurs on the road or at a worksite, following these tips will help you get the injury documentation process started on your own and be fully prepared for your Hurt Trucker Attorney to step in to help.

-Here are the initial steps you should take if you’re involved in truck accident.
+Here are the initial steps you should take if you’re involved in a truck accident.

 If you’re involved in an accident while driving a truck, the first thing you should do is report the injury to your employer.